As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 We think so!
 However, reliability is difficult to quantify with only a few years of data.
 While news stories abound about Tesla’s manufacturing glitches regarding panel misalignment and paint problems, the main battery and drive components seem to hold up remarkably well and don’t get nearly as much bad press.
 For what it’s worth, Consumer Reports surveys found that Tesla owners are overall highly satisfied with their vehicles.

-It can be.
+Depending on the repair, it certainly can be.
 For example, a full battery replacement, including parts and labor, can cost somewhere in the $10,000-$20,000 range.
 However, the battery is the heart of the EV and is the most expensive part.
 Other repairs tend to run lower, but in general repair costs on an out of warranty Tesla can be on the pricey side.

 Bottom line: there may be decent third-party options out there, but we don’t recommend them.

 The price for a replacement on a Model 3 battery is subject to individual situations, but there have been reports of costs as high as $16,000 for parts and labor.
+Fortunately, the need for a battery replacement on a Tesla seems rare.